Hue Vietnam, the 8 essential questions before going there

 The Incense Village of Thuy Xuan

-Located just 7 km southwest of the city center of Hue, the Thuy Xuan Incense Village has deep roots dating back about 700 years, during the Nguyen Dynasty.
-Once a supplier of incense to the royal court, mandarins, and residents of the surrounding regions, this village continues to preserve and develop its traditions despite the many changes over time.
+Located just 7 km southwest of downtown Hue, Thuy Xuan Incense Village has its roots in a rich history dating back around 700 years to the Nguyen Dynasty.
+Once a supplier of incense to the royal court, mandarins, and residents of surrounding areas, this village continues to preserve and develop its traditions despite many changes over time.

-Visitors have a unique opportunity to get a close look at the artisanal process of making incense and even participate in some stages of its creation.
-But that's not all!
-You can also have an unforgettable experience by donning the elegant traditional Vietnamese attire, the Ao dai, to capture beautiful photos amidst the vibrant colors of the incense in the village.
+Visitors have the unique opportunity to discover the artisanal process of making incense up close and even participate in certain stages of its creation.
+And that's not all!
+You can also have an unforgettable experience by donning the elegant traditional Vietnamese clothing, Ao dai, to capture magnificent photos among the shimmering colored incense of the village.

 -